WSAVA'S Recommendations On Picking A Dog Food

 This allows a member of the veterinary team or the pet owner to contact the manufacturer to ask the following questions:

-1.Do you employ a full time qualified nutritionist?We employ veterinarian nutritionists (boarded with the ACVN) to formulate and review all of our recipes.
+1.Do you employ a full time qualified nutritionist?A team of veterinarian nutritionists (boarded with the ACVN) formulates and reviews all of our recipes.
 Each has more than 10 years of experience in veterinary medicine, is a member of the American Veterinary Medical Association (AVMA), American Academy of Veterinary Nutrition (AAVN), and their respective state Veterinary Medical Associations.
 Names are available upon request.

 2.Who formulates your foods and what are his/her credentials?

 All A Pup Above recipes are formulated and reviewed by veterinarian nutritionists to ensure they meet appropriate AAFCO guidelines for complete and balanced nutrition for Adult Maintenance.
 We employ a specific decorated group of veterinary nutritionists that advise on each of our formulas.
 This nutritionist group information can be provided upon request.

 3. Are your diets tested using AAFCO feeding trials or by formulation to meet AAFCO nutrient profiles?